 The tradeoff

-Bot-free tools give up one thing: the viral loop.
+Bot-free tools sacrifice one thing: the viral loop.
 When a recording bot joins a call, the other attendees see it, ask about it, and sometimes adopt the tool themselves.
 Granola's founder Chris Pedregal has talked about this openly.
 They chose to give up that viral loop because privacy and simplicity mattered more to their users.

 For sales coaching specifically, the tradeoff is clear.
 The prospect's comfort during the call directly affects whether you close the deal.
 Losing a viral adoption loop is worth it if it means the prospect talks freely.